Iiridayn/gw2-linux-multibox-launcher/README.md

 from distinct `WINEPREFIX`s.
 However, the `Gw2.dat` file is 66 G and counting, making storing multiple instances challenging.

-This script uses `fuse-overlayfs`, `setsid`, and `xdotool` to dynamically create `WINEPREFIX`s with minimal overhead, run the game, and detect launches (allowing sequential launch to avoid X11 CPU overuse trying to draw overlapping odd geometry partially transparent windows).
+This script uses `fuse-overlayfs` and `xdotool` to dynamically create `WINEPREFIX`s with minimal overhead, run the game, and detect launches (allowing sequential launch to avoid X11 CPU overuse trying to draw overlapping odd geometry partially transparent windows).
+(Also `setsid` and `pgrep` which should be available from `util-linux` and `procps-ng` respectively).

-It requires you to already be able to run GW2 from the command line (if you have a working install via Lutris, you can use something like `lutris guild-wars-2 --output-script gw2.sh`).
+It requires you to already be able to run GW2 from the command line (if you have a working install via Lutris, you can generate one with something like `lutris guild-wars-2 --output-script gw2.sh`).
+You need a working cli launch script, as you use configuration from that to tell this runner how to launch the game.

 It works great on the two machines I use (both Arch Linux, one installed w/Lutris and one w/o), but will need broader testing to verify it works for